What Is Hyperhidrosis?

 Although neurologic, endocrine, infectious, and other systemic diseases can sometimes cause hyperhidrosis, most cases occur in people who are otherwise healthy.
 Heat and emotions may trigger hyperhidrosis in some, but many who suffer from hyperhidrosis sweat nearly all their waking hours, regardless of their mood or the weather.

-What is the Treatment for Hyperhidrosis?
+What is the treatment for hyperhidrosis?

 Here are various options: